mmbman/Katagiri/1987-07-15-Obon-Memorial.md

 #### Part 1

 <p style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/obon-memorial-1-of-2" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/obon-memorial-1-of-2" target="_blank">Listen to this talk</a>
 </p>

 The topic tonight is about *Bon* celebration, which is one of the annual customs in Buddhism in Japan and China.